guilhermegps/secret-border/README.md

  - Use **cryptographically strong pseudo-random number generator** ([CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator)).
  - It doesn't save your secret anywhere (**unless you request it**).
  - You can backup your secret in an encrypted file with a password (that you specify).
+ - Code full open source.
+ - It can backup secret in a encrypted file using **AES256**.

 ## Features